mezzio/mezzio-swoole/docs/book/v3/events.md

 ## Providing a dispatcher and listeners

-The shipped [ConfigProvider](https://docs.laminas.dev/laminas-config-aggregator/config-providers/) uses a factory for the `Mezzio\Swoole\SwooleRequestHandlerRunner` class that consumes the following services:
+The shipped [ConfigProvider](https://docs.laminas.dev/laminas-config-aggregator/config-providers/) uses a factory for the `Mezzio\Swoole\SwooleRequestHandlerRunner` service that consumes the following services:

 - `Swoole\Http\Server`, which represents the actual Swoole HTTP Server instance to run.
 - `Mezzio\Swoole\Event\EventDispatcherInterface`

-`SwooleRequestHandlerRunner` accepts any [PSR-14](https://www.php-fig.org/psr/psr-14/) instance.
+The `SwooleRequestHandlerRunner` service accepts any [PSR-14](https://www.php-fig.org/psr/psr-14/) instance.
-The service referenced by its factory is a marker interface used only as a service name; this is done to allow you to use a different PSR-14 instance for the web server versus other services in your application.
+The `Mezzio\Swoole\Event\EventDispatcherInterface` service referenced by its factory is a marker interface used only as a service name; this is done to allow you to use a different PSR-14 instance for the web server versus other services in your application.

 By default, the `Mezzio\Swoole\Event\EventDispatcherInterface` service points to `Mezzio\Swoole\Event\EventDispatcher`, which is a simple PSR-14 dispatcher implementation.
 That service in turn consumes `Mezzio\Swoole\Event\SwooleListenerProvider`.